Wood bison: Introduction into Asia

-The reintroductions of muskoxen and the introduction of wood bison into Yakutia, Russia, were first proposed by zoologists P. B. Yurgenson in 1961 and O.V.
-Egorov in 1963.
+The reintroductions of muskoxen and the introduction of wood bison into Yakutia, Russia, were first proposed by zoologists P. B. Yurgenson in 1961 and O. V. Egorov in 1963.
 Compared to the first reintroduction of muskoxen in 1996, an outherd of wood bison was established as part of an international conservation project in 2006, where the related steppe bison (B. priscus) died out over 6,000 years ago.
 Additional bison were sent from Elk Island National Park in 2011, 2013, and 2020 to Russia, bringing the total to over 120.
 A team of Russian and Korean scientists proposed a potential de-extinction of the steppe bison with wood bison in Siberia using cloning techniques.

 As of 2019, the number of bison increased to more than 210 animals, and a portion of the herd was released into the wild.
 To strengthen the restoration further, the Yakutia's Red List officially registered wood bison.
 In 2020, 10 juveniles were translocated into a remote area to form the second herd.
-Pleistocene Park in Yakutia originally wanted to bring wood bison into its enclosures, but failed to do so and brought in European bison instead.
+Pleistocene Park in Yakutia originally wanted to bring wood bison into its enclosures, but failed to do so and brought in Plains bison instead.